Spanish flu: Post-pandemic

 By mid-1920, the pandemic was largely considered to be "over" by the public as well as governments.
 Though parts of Chile experienced a third, milder wave between November 1920 and March 1921, the flu seemed to be mostly absent through the winter of 1920–1921.
 In the United States, for example, deaths from pneumonia and influenza were "very much lower than for many years".

 Seasonal influenza began to be reported again from many places in 1921.
 Influenza continued to be felt in Chile, where a post-pandemic fourth wave affected 7 of its 24 provinces between June and December 1921.
 The winter of 1921–1922 was the first major reappearance of seasonal influenza in the Northern Hemisphere, in many parts its most significant occurrence since the main pandemic in late 1918.
 Northwestern Europe was particularly affected.
 All-cause mortality in the Netherlands approximately doubled in January 1922 alone.
 In Helsinki, a major epidemic (the fifth since 1918) prevailed between November and December 1921.
 The flu was also widespread in the United States, its prevalence in California reportedly greater in early March 1922 than at any point since the pandemic ended in 1920.

 In the years after 1920, the disease came to represent the "seasonal flu".
 The virus, H1N1, remained endemic, occasionally causing more severe or otherwise notable outbreaks.
 The period since its initial appearance in 1918 has been termed a "pandemic era", in which all flu pandemics have been caused by its own descendants.
 Following the first of these post-1918 pandemics, in 1957, the virus was totally displaced by the novel H2N2, the reassortant product of the human H1N1 and an avian influenza virus, which thereafter became the active influenza A virus in humans.

-In 1977, an influenza virus bearing a very close resemblance to the seasonal H1N1, which had not been seen since the 1950s, appeared in Russia and subsequently initiated a "technical" pandemic that principally affected those 26 and under.
+In 1977, an influenza virus bearing a very close resemblance to the seasonal H1N1, which had not been seen since the 1950s, appeared in the USSR and subsequently initiated a "technical" pandemic that principally affected those 26 and under.
 While some natural explanations, such as the virus remaining in some frozen state for 20 years, have been proposed to explain this unprecedented phenomenon, the nature of influenza itself has been cited in favor of human involvement of some kind, such as an accidental leak from a lab where the old virus had been preserved for research purposes.
 Following this miniature pandemic, the reemerged H1N1 became endemic again but did not displace the other active influenza A virus, H3N2 (which itself had displaced H2N2 through a pandemic in 1968).
 For the first time, two influenza A viruses were observed in cocirculation.
 This state has persisted even after 2009, when a novel H1N1 virus emerged, sparked a pandemic, and thereafter took the place of the seasonal H1N1 to circulate alongside H3N2.